 - Blog posts and other content posting

 These are only a few examples.
-Many marketing tasks can be automated to save your team valuable time.
+Your team can automate many marketing tasks to save valuable time.

 Take Time Choosing the Best Software for Your Company

 There are numerous marketing automation software options available.
 Many find the sheer amount of choices overwhelming at first.
-It’s essential to take your time choosing the best software for your company if you want to see optimal results.
+It’s essential to choose the best software for your company if you want to see optimal results.

 When looking for the best automation software for your company, you want to consider the following questions:

 - Does the company have a reputation for producing high-quality products?